lcmhhhhhh/lcmTestPage/docs/en/tools/web-fetch.md

 ## How to use `web_fetch` with the VeCLI

 To use `web_fetch` with the VeCLI, provide a natural language prompt that contains URLs.
 The tool will ask for confirmation before fetching any URLs.
-Once confirmed, the tool will process URLs through Gemini API's `urlContext`.
+Once confirmed, the tool will process URLs through Vecli API's `urlContext`.

-If the Gemini API cannot access the URL, the tool will fall back to fetching content directly from the local machine.
+If the Vecli API cannot access the URL, the tool will fall back to fetching content directly from the local machine.
 The tool will format the response, including source attribution and citations where possible.
 The tool will then provide the response to the user.

 Usage:

 ```
-web_fetch(prompt="Your prompt, including a URL such as https://google.com.")
+web_fetch(prompt="Your prompt, including a URL such as https://volcengine.com.")
 ```

 ## `web_fetch` examples